Respond, Not React is the #AdviceThatSticks

 The one advice that sticks for me, always

 Once you have studied and understood the situation, respond to it with intellect, keeping your ego aside.

-As an illustration, let me cite one advice that has stuck on to me and to several people who received it.
+As an illustration, let me cite one piece of advice that has stuck on to me and to several people who received it.

 Respond to a situation rather than reacting to it.

-A stressed situation, a tensed atmosphere can turn unpleasant or have tempers flying.
+A stressful situation, a tense atmosphere can turn unpleasant or have tempers flying.
 You have two options in such situations.